Skilled. Results-Driven. Efficient.

 • Creditors Committee in breach of fiduciary duty action against former officers of consumer electronics and home appliances retail chain, hhgregg, in the Superior Court of Indiana.
 The Official Committee of Unsecured Creditors of Gregg Appliances, Inc. v.
 Riesbeck, et al.

-Corporate Counseling
+Corporate Counseling & Investigations

-• Advised special committee of International food distribution company in connection with $440 million strategic acquisition and related $90 million capital raise of preferred units.
+• Advised special committee of international food distribution company in connection with $440 million strategic acquisition and related $90 million capital raise of preferred units.

 • Advised special committee of publicly traded consumer products company in connection with strategic alternatives, including potential going-private transaction and issuance of special dividend.